PitchukaSyamala/Employee-Promotion-Prediction/README.md

-# 🚀 Employee Promotion Prediction – Streamlit App
+# 🚀 Employee Promotion Prediction – Flask Web App

-A machine learning-powered **Streamlit web application** that predicts whether an employee is likely to be **Promoted**, **Needs Review**, or **Not Promoted** based on their profile.
-This tool supports HR professionals by providing data-driven and unbiased promotion recommendations.
+A machine learning-based **Flask web application** that predicts whether an employee is likely to be **Promoted**, **Needs Review**, or **Not Promoted**.
+This tool assists HR departments in making more **data-driven and unbiased** decisions using historical employee data.

 ---

 ## 📄 Project Description

-Employee Promotion Prediction is an interactive app designed to assist HR departments in forecasting employee promotions.
-By analyzing attributes such as:

-- Years of experience
-- Job satisfaction
-- Number of projects
-- Training hours
-- Performance ratings
-- Education level
-- Overtime status

-...the model predicts the promotion outcome based on historical data.

-The app uses a **Logistic Regression model** trained on a labeled dataset.
-With its user-friendly Streamlit UI, HR managers can quickly input employee details and receive predictions instantly.
+The Employee Promotion Prediction app uses features like years of service, job satisfaction, education level, training hours, and performance ratings to predict an employee’s promotion status.

+Built with **Flask** and **scikit-learn**, it offers a lightweight, browser-accessible interface that runs locally through the terminal.

 ---

 ## 🎯 Objectives

-- ✅ Automate and enhance the employee promotion decision-making process
+- ✅ Automate and enhance employee promotion evaluations
-- ✅ Reduce bias and increase transparency in evaluations
+- ✅ Reduce bias and subjectivity in decision-making
-- ✅ Provide a lightweight, web-based predictor using Streamlit
+- ✅ Provide a browser-based interface using Flask

 ---

 ## 🧠 Key Features

-- 📈 **Logistic Regression Model**: Trained for multi-class prediction
-- 🔢 **Categorical Encoding**: Transforms values like education level and satisfaction into numerical form
-- 🧮 **Real-Time Prediction**: Instant results based on input attributes
+- 🤖 **Machine Learning Model** (Logistic Regression / KNN)
+- 🔤 **Categorical Encoding**: Converts strings to machine-readable formats
+- 🌐 **Flask Interface**: Simple HTML forms for input and output
-- 🖥️ **Streamlit UI**: Clean, easy-to-use interface — runs directly in the browser
+- 📊 **Real-Time Predictions**: Get results instantly in the browser
-- 📁 **Model & Encoder Files**: Saved with `joblib` for reuse without retraining
+- 💾 **Encoders & Model Saved**: Using `joblib` for fast reuse

 ---